cream301/ryanpedia/posts/game-changer.md

 num: "2"
 type: section
 ---
 From Season 5 onward, Ryan has been a writer on Dropout's Game Changer.
-Here are episodes he pitched and wrote for:
+Here are episodes he pitched and wrote:

 [S﻿econd Place](https://www.dropout.tv/game-changer/season:6/videos/second-place)